Blasbothewise/hgame-selector/README.md

 - Does the IPFS download automatically seed/pin the file

 	It doesn't, if/when such a feature is added it'll be entirely seperate.

+- Does a batch add submission fail if it contains a game I've already added?

+	It doesnt fail, if a hgame has already been registered it's simply ignored/skipped by the batch function.

+	There's no need to remove all the results from a scan with which you've already added.

+	(Though I would advise having some kind of circle specific folder structure unless you want to scroll for ages through the results trying to find that one game you added 	  to a massive folder, or just scan the folder that the specific hgame resides in, whichever.)